thelegendaryjohn/thelegendaryjohn/README.md

 After highschool, entered university, and of course I chose IT as my major.
 Up until now, I've had experience with:

 - Writing Java.
-I've had previous experience with C# back then, so I got into it fast enough (~~though I rarely use Java again after the course, so I forgot most of it~~ I got to use Java again in another course, so the gear is spinning a bit now)
+I've had previous experience with C# back then, so I got into it fast enough (~~though I rarely use Java again after the course, so I forgot most of it~~ I got to use Java again in another course, so the gears are spinning a bit now)
 - Writing HTML, JavaScript and CSS for web development projects.
 Also became my free time hobby for a period of time
 - A bit of React (with JSX) for web development for a course, though I hate it greatly, **with a passion!** >:(
 - Writing a bunch of academic reports...
 (God I hate it so much...
 I would rather suffer with React)